Laser Hair Removal

 Acne

 Acne is the term used when pores become inflamed from an accumulation of oils, dead skin cells and bacteria.
 It is often inherited.
-Contrary to accepted myths, acne is not caused by stress (although stress may worsen the condition), eating too much chocolate, or drinking too much soda.
+Contrary to popular myths, acne is not caused by stress (although stress may worsen the condition), eating too much chocolate, or drinking too much soda.
 Acne may be worsened during periods of hormone swings, as in puberty, pregnancy and around menses.

 Acne is commonly found on the face, neck, shoulders, chest, and back and while not a life threatening disease, it can be both upsetting and disfiguring.
 When severe, acne can lead to serious and permanent scarring.